cecpk/RocketMAD/docs/advanced-install/nginx.md

    }
    ```

-If you want to use a subdirectory, e.g. http://my_domain.com/map, add this instead of the above:
+In case you want to use a subdirectory, e.g. http://my_domain.com/map, add the following instead of the above:

    ```
    upstream app_server {